 Once your application and all supporting documents are received, a decision will be mailed in approximately four to six weeks.

-Note: Transfer students are not required to submit the Common Application Instructor Evaluation or the Common Application Secondary School Final Report.
-However, if you are currently enrolled in courses, we may ask for a Mid-Semester Grade Report form before we make an admission decision.
+Note: If you are currently enrolled in courses, we may ask for a Mid-Semester Grade Report form before making an admission decision.
 To be considered for admission, students must be in good standing and eligible to return to their prior institutions.

 Re-Applying for Admission